 As you’re building your emergency fund, aim to have anywhere from three to six months worth of living expenses.
 If you’re just getting started, it could be worth starting your fund with a small windfall, like a tax return, a bonus from work, or even that check you grandma wrote you for your birthday.

-Learn more about SoFi Money, a cash management account, where you can save, spend, and earn.
-Get SoFi Money today!
+Learn more about SoFi Checking and Savings, a checking and savings account, where you can save, spend, and earn.
+Get SoFi Checking and Savings today!

 An emergency fund is supposed to help you be prepared for unexpected expenses or events, so it should be kept “liquid.”
 Typically, people save their emergency funds in an FDIC-insured savings account, so they can easily access the money whenever they need to.